bekk/bekk-christmas/post/kotlin/kotlin-code-sketching-with-scratch-files-and-kotlin-repl.md

 ## Scratches and Kotlin Worksheets

 If you want the whole suite of IntelliJ built in auxiliary coding tools, you pretty much have two types of alternatives for your code sketching needs.
-Firstly there's **Scratches**, which aren't tied to any particular project, and are stored in a separate area (\*). **Kotlin Worksheets** are similar, but will be tied to a specific project upon creation.
+Firstly there's **Scratch Files** (or **Skratches** for short), which aren't tied to any particular project, and are stored in a separate area (\*). **Kotlin Worksheets** are similar, but will be tied to a specific project upon creation.
 Personally I tend to use mostly scratches, but it can be convenient to have them included in the project itself, in which case worksheets would be the go-to alternative.
 Additionally, scratches support a wide variety of different languages and extensions, in addition to Kotlin.
 We'll be focusing on Scratch files for this article.

 Scratches can be created either via the menu **File > New > Scratch File**, or by using the built in shortcut if you find that more convenient: **⌘ + Shift + N** or **Ctrl + Alt + Shift + Insert** for Mac and Windows respectively, if using the default keymap.
 Finally choose the **Kotlin** format for your scratch file, and you're good to go; a file with a `.kts` extension will be opened in a separate tab.
+To avoid losing your scratches, it may be an idea to rename them and move (or copy) them into a more persistent location.

 \* _Your cratches can be found under **Scratches and Consoles** in the IntelliJ project tree_